syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Lane.md

 ## Create an empty lane

-* We can create the lane and add into [Lanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Lanes.html) collection of the Swimlane.
+* We can create the [Lane]((https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel.html)) and add into [Lanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Lanes.html) collection of the Swimlane.

 >Note: For Horizontal Swimlane, we must set the UnitHeight of the Lane.
 For Vertical Swimlane, we must set UnitWidth of the Lane.